 Paul of Tarsus

 Paul of Tarsus was born c.
 AD 5 (3765–3766 in the Hebrew calendar) in the Roman province of Cilicia.
 In his letter to the church at Philippi, he gave this brief autobiography: "[I was] circumcised on the eighth day, a member of the people of Israel, of the tribe of Benjamin, a Hebrew born of Hebrews; as to the law, a Pharisee; as to zeal, a persecutor of the church; as to righteousness under the law, blameless" (Phil.
 3:4-6).
 In other words, Paul was a cradle Jew to the fullest ethnic, national, religious, clerical, and sociopolitical meaning of the word.
-If there was any debate whether the term "Jew" referred to an ethnicity or a religion, he was both.
+If there was any debate about whether the term "Jew" referred to ethnicity or religion, he was both.
 Paul's description of himself in this way was because of his diverse background.
 Sure, he was Jewish, but he was also from Tarsus, which was a renowned center of philosophy, rhetoric, and higher education among the Greeks.
 His father was a Roman citizen, who handed on this benefit to Paul at birth.
 His parents were likely Hellenistic Jews, meaning they incorporated Greek culture into their Judaic traditions.
-Paul grew up in Tarsus, but moved to the city of Jerusalem for his theological education.
+Paul grew up in Tarsus but moved to the city of Jerusalem for his theological education.
 He chose the Pharisee school, where he sat under the feet of Gamaliel (Acts 22:3)—whose grandfather was the esteemed rabbi, Hillel (c.
 30 BC–AD 10).
 As a Pharisee, Paul not only learned about the written Torah, but also the oral Torah (now called the Mishnah), rhetorical debate, wisdom, and how to lead an ascetic life.

 The Way to Damascus

-Many Christians assume that God changed the apostle's name from "Saul" to "Paul" when he met Jesus on the way to Damascus.
+Many Christians assume that God changed the apostle's name from "Saul" → "Paul" when he met Jesus on the way to Damascus.
 The idea of such a radical name change is scriptural, especially with Jacob → Israel in the Old Testament and Simon → Peter in the New.
 However, Jesus addressed him as "Saul" when asking about his persecution of the church (Acts 9:4).
 Even after Paul's conversion, other Judeo-Christians still addressed him as "Saul" (e.g., Acts 9:17; 13:2, 7).
 Luke, who penned the Acts of the Apostles as a sequel to his namesake gospel, wrote, "Saul, also known as Paul" (Acts 13:9).
 This was because he had both a Roman name as well as a Jewish one.
-In Tarsus and in Jerusalem, his family members and other rabbis used "Saul" (Hebrew: Sha’ul; H7586).
-Yet, when he journeyed throughout the Mediterranean, the apostle used his Roman name, Paul (Latin: Paulus/ Greek: Paulos; G3972).
+In Tarsus and Jerusalem, his family members and other rabbis used "Saul" (Hebrew: Sha’ul; H7586).
+Yet, when he journeyed throughout the Mediterranean, the apostle used his Roman name, Paul (Latin: Paulus/Greek: Paulos; G3972).
 Although there was a Greek form of "Saul" (Saulos; G4569), he likely chose Paulos because the noun saulos was also a slang term for the erotic swagger of a prostitute.

 The conversion of Paul was not so much about leaving Judaism for Christianity, but God's correction of his misplaced zeal and viewpoints.
 It was something greater than religious conviction or a ritual; it was an existential crisis that led Paul to meet the living God.
 During his three-year sabbatical in Arabia, Paul learned how Jesus fulfilled the Old Testament prophecies about the Messiah (Gal.
 1:17-18).
-Even in his own words, Paul never ceased in being a Jew, and often worried about the spiritual condition of his own people (Rom.
+Even in his words, Paul never ceased in being a Jew, and often worried about the spiritual condition of his people (Rom.
 2:29; 11; 1 Cor.
 9:20).
-He wrote thirteen of the twenty-seven texts that now comprise the New Testament, all of them letters to various civic churches throughout the Mediterranean.
+He wrote thirteen of the twenty-seven texts that now comprise the New Testament, all of the letters to various congregations throughout the Mediterranean.
 Yet, the Paul the Christian gentiles knew was a stark contrast from the Saul who once terrified the Judeo-Christians.
 As a Pharisee, Paul prided himself on his smart career move by learning from Gamaliel, which gave him limitless opportunities toward progression.
 He most likely believed that God favored him over the other Jewish scholars of his day.
 This bravado led Paul to show both God and his fellow rabbis that he could defend the faith, even by force if necessary.
 Today, commentators would identify Paul as a radical Jewish fundamentalist, his zeal driving him to even consider assault, battery, and, perhaps, murder.
 In the end, God did favor Paul, just not for the reason that he assumed at the start of his religious career.
 Paul changed from a religious zealot who maliciously cheered on the stoning death of Stephen, a young deacon (Acts 6-7), to God's messenger to the gentiles, various political leaders, and the people of Israel (Acts 9:15).

 Around the World

-Much of the Acts of the Apostles reads as an epic Greco-Roman travel narrative, and the story of Paul does not disappoint.
+Much of the Acts of the Apostles reads like an epic Greco-Roman travel narrative, and the story of Paul does not disappoint.
 His odyssey began on the road to Damascus, where he met the risen Jesus and was blinded.
 After his baptism and the recovery of his eyesight, Paul journeyed to Arabia to study and learn more about Jesus' life and teaching.
 He participated in the Council of Jerusalem c.
 AD 49, where he contested Simon Peter over his ministry among the gentiles (Acts 15:1-21; Gal.
 1:18-19).
-Paul suffered through five lashings, three beatings, a stoning, three shipwrecks, imprisonments, and even a venomous snakebite (2 Cor.
+Paul suffered through five lashings, three beatings with rods, a stoning, three shipwrecks, imprisonments, and even a venomous snakebite (2 Cor.
 11:23-25; Acts 28:3-6).
 However, Luke carefully wrote about Paul as a sorrowful man, not as one of the Greco-Roman heroes of old.
 He was simply a messenger of the gospel across the eastern Roman Empire, which was Luke's central theme.
-Jesus chose Paul to inaugurate his church to the people of the "inhabited world" (Greek: oikoumenē; G3625) of the Mediterranean.
+Jesus chose Paul to inaugurate his church to the people of the "inhabited world" (Greek: oikoumenē; G3625) throughout the Mediterranean.
 Yet, God would use Paul to eventually take the gospel of Christ directly to the Roman emperor's household.
 From there, the Jesus movement would increase throughout the entire world (Greek: kosmos; G2889), beyond the influence and legacy of Rome.